 - Prepare for air pressure changes.
 Prevent ear pain in small children by bringing chewing gum or gummy worms for them to chew as the plane ascends or descends.

 - Pack snacks or meals.
 Please picky eaters by packing your children’s favorite foods or meals.
-Even if the airline provides an inflight meal, it is best to avoid potential allergies or sicknesses.
+Even if the airline provides an in-flight meal, it’s best to stick to what your children are familiar with to avoid potential allergies or sicknesses.

 - Bring toys and gadgets.
 Keep children entertained on long flights by bringing along their favorite toys, games, electronics, and headphones.
-Quiet and safe toys are good options, and tablets loaded with their favorite games and movies will keep them busy.
+Quiet toys with few individual parts are good options, and tablets loaded with their favorite games and movies will keep them busy.

-Make long drives and road trips with kids fun by packing toys, snacks, and pillows, and taking breaks for playtime along the journey.
+When it comes to kids and long drives, be sure to keep them occupied by packing toys, snacks, and pillows, and taking breaks for playtime along the journey.
 Most importantly, don’t forget child car safety.

 - Buckle up.
 Bring proper car seats or safety harnesses.
 Certain countries and states have specific child safety seat laws, so do your research beforehand.

 - Pack the necessities.
 Bring plenty of snacks, water, and toys or games to keep kids entertained during long car rides.
-In the case of potential carsickness or motion sickness, purchase medicine before the trip.
+In the case of potential car sickness or motion sickness, purchase medicine and prepare a first aid kit before the trip.

 - Encourage naps.
 Bring pillows and blankets for long car rides, so that kids can get comfortable and easily take a nap on the way to your destination.